Run a Node

 - When bootstrapping a node, it has no beacon chain data, so it downloads all the beacon chain data starting from the genesis.

-Checkpoint sync (Initial sync from checkpoint):
+Checkpoint sync (Full sync from checkpoint):

 - This mode enhances the user experience by allowing consensus layer to sync from a recent weak subjectivity checkpoint instead of from the genesis block.